 A WWI Museum of History in KC

-In Kansas City, the National World War I Museum at Liberty Memorial provides an incredibly comprehensive look at World War I. The extensive collection at this museum of history educates visitors and honors those who served.
+In Kansas City, the National World War I Museum and Memorial provides an incredibly comprehensive look at World War I. The extensive collection at this museum of history educates visitors and honors those who served.
 Through full-size mock-ups, visitors feel as if they are actually in the trenches, fighting the battles.
 Objects taken from the battlefield, from firearms to uniforms to artillery to personal items, add to the experience.

 Other Historical Sites in Missouri